HKUST-CSIT5970-25S/assignment-1-try-one-try/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

     > First of all, I observe that with the more bandwidth, the less RTT.
-Then, Instances of the same type generally show consistent performance, with c5n.large being the most performant, followed by m5.large and t3.medium.
-For instances of different types, the network performance varies more.
-The best performance is observed between m5.large - c5n.large, which exceeds other two a lot (t3.medium - c5n.large and m5.large - t3.medium)
+Then, the network performance for instances of the same type is generally better than that of different types.
+However, there are two exceptions:

+    >`t3.medium` - `t3.medium`'s performance is worse than `t3.medium` - `c5n.large` and `m5.large` - `t3.medium`.

+    >`m5.large` - `c5n.large`'s performance is distinctly outstanding than all  instances of the same type.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.